 Statement of Cash Flows

-- Cash Flow from Investment Activities – cash activity necessary to pay for or sell equipment or buy/sell the assets you need to run your business (e.g., manufacturing equipment).
+- Investment Activities – cash movement from paying for or selling the equipment or other assets you need to run your business (if any).

-- Financing Cash Flow – cash changes resulting from obtaining credit, securing an equity investment, making dividend payments, or paying off loans.
+- Financing Activities – cash flow from obtaining credit, an equity investment, making dividend payments, or paying off loans.

 An Executive Summary